wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">Mellanox/NVIDIA ConnectX-5 EX dual-port 100GbE NIC</p>
 </div>

-For connectivity, we recommend using **QSFP28 DAC (Direct Attach Copper) cables**.
+For connectivity, we recommend using **QSFP28 DAC cables**.
 The number of cables needed depends on your FPGA image: the standard performance images use one cable, while the high-performance images require both ports for maximum throughput.

 {% include note.html content="Solution 1 is recommended for high-performance applications but is exclusive to X4xx devices." %}